nila27/study/Operating System/Windows/Kernel Mode/02.Programming/02.Process/03.ObRegisterCallbacks/ReadMe.txt

 OB_OPERATION_HANDLE_CREATE is a new handle to a process or thread will be opened.
 Use Parameters->CreateHandleInformation for create-specific information.
 OB_OPERATION_HANDLE_DUPLICATE is a process or thread handle will be duplicated.
 Use Parameters->DuplicateHandleInformation for duplicate-specific information.

+KernelHandle is specifies whether the handle is a kernel handle.
+If this value is TRUE, the handle is a kernel handle.
+Otherwise, the handle is not a kernel handle.
+This flag allows the driver to perhaps ignore kernel request. cause kernel handles can only created by kernel code

 Object is the pointer to the object for that a handle is create, open, duplicate if the target is process, Object is Eprocess structre address, or is thread, Object is ETHREAD structure address